krish-rm/plant-health-dashboard/README.md

 3. **Data Overload:** While the sensor data is valuable, manually analyzing large volumes of data from multiple sources can overwhelm users.
 It becomes crucial to automate data processing, cleaning, and analysis to provide actionable insights efficiently.

 ## Solution Provided:
-The **Plant Health Analytics Project** utilizes a comprehensive, cloud-based system that collects and processes IoT sensor data for plant health monitoring.
+The **Plant Health Dashboard Project** utilizes a comprehensive, cloud-based system that collects and processes IoT sensor data for plant health monitoring.
 The solution provides the following features:

 1. **Automated Data Collection and Processing:**
    - **IoT Sensors:** The project leverages IoT sensors to gather environmental data continuously from the plants.
 These sensors measure factors such as temperature, humidity, soil moisture, and nitrogen levels at different times throughout the day (e.g., morning, afternoon, evening, and night).